 3 > Malicious Advertising -- Malvertising

-The websites we visit often have ads -- that's what pays for a lot of otherwise free websites.
+The websites we visit often have ads -- that's what pays for a lot of otherwise free webiverse.
 The ads you see on a website are nearly always placed there by an ad serving company -- not by the owners of the website.
 In other words...
 When you visit, say, speedtest.net, you'll see a ton of ads.
 The web site owner generally doesn't display all those ads themselves.
 That's too much work.
 Instead, they allow third party ad serving companies to do the advertising for them.
 And the web site owner gets paid for allowing that.
-Profit!
+Ka-ching!

 Malvertising is when bad actors purchase legit ad space but then has it display an infected ad (usually a carefully crafted image or video that contains virus code that is downloaded).
 You don't even have to click on the ad (I mean, really, who clicks on ads anyway?) to be infected.

 This approach is popular because the ransomware criminals don't have to breach the website you are visiting which could be locked down really well.
 They only have to provide an infected ad to the ad serving company which already has a contract with the web site you are visiting.
 That's a brilliant approach.
-As with the supply chain attack described above, why break a hole in the back wall when you can walk right in through the front door?
+As with the supply chain attack described above, why toil trying to break a hole in the back wall when you can walk right in through the front door?

-You might think that ad serving companies would do a better job of security so to not allow infected ads on their networks.
+You might think that ad serving companies would do a better job of security so as to not allow infected ads on their networks.
 Well, you'd be wrong.
 Ad serving companies want their money and the more obnoxious the ad (think spacious auto-playing videos), the more money they make.
 They aren't too interested in pesky security concerns.

 It sucks for the legit websites that rely on ad revenue.
-But my concern is for you, not the well being of the websites you visit.
+But my concern is for you, not the well being of the websites you might visit.

 4 > Drive-by Downloads